 What is Cognitive Load in Design?

-The human brain initiates a learning process every time we visit a website.
+The human brain initiates a learning process every time someone visits a website.
 Every activity occupies a processing space in the brain while trying to remember the purpose of visiting the website.
 This effort of processing activities in the brain is called cognitive load.

 Methods for reducing Cognitive Overload in Design